clairehxq/PUI2016_xh895/HW8_xh895/Review_kk3374.md

 # Figure
 Size: big enough to see the plot

-Title: clear enough for the reader to understand the content
+Title: clear for readers to understand the content

 Axis:
       label: clear and accurate.
 Unit in parenthesis.